multi-os-engine/multi-os-engine/moe/moe-core/moe.apple/moe.platform.ios/UPDATE_IOS_BINDING.md

 	* Do not commit `moe.apple/moe.platform.ios/typeconfig.out.ngtconf` it is only generated so `moe.apple/moe.platform.ios/typeconfig.ngtconf` can be updated
 	* **DO NOT SKIP THIS STEP** if you plan to update moe-core
 * Run the license_updater.py script from the moe.apple directory to append license headers to new files
-* Also check generated native source files
+* Also check generated native source files against the native files found in `moe.apple/moe.core.native/moe.sdk/src/inline`
+	* License headers will not be present in the new files
+	* Some includes/imports were fixed manually, make sure the the native files compile on all platforms

 ### Custom Modifications List